eest/scratchgo/README.md

 ## Why would I not want this?

-If your workflow involves entering a running container via some shell for debugging purposes this will not work since there is no shell to execute (and even if there was, no binaries like `ls` or `cat` for poking around).
+If your workflow involves entering a running container via some shell for debugging purposes or modifying settings this will not work since there is no shell to execute (and even if there was, no binaries like `ls` or `cat` for poking around).

 ## Ways to deal with the lack of a shell